hyperledger/identus-cloud-agent/docs/decisions/20230926-use-keycloak-authorisation-service-for-managing-wallet-permissions.md

 ## Context and Problem Statement

 As we move forward with multi-tenancy, it's essential to give extra attention to authentication and authorisation.
-Currently, our authentication and authorisation processes are managed by a simple built-in IAM implementation within the cloud agent.
+Currently, our authentication and authorisation processes are managed by a simple built-in IAM implementation within the Cloud Agent.
 While this setup is straightforward and functional, it's a somewhat basic and proprietary approach.
 Transitioning to an industry-standard IAM system like Keycloak represents an important step towards a more robust authentication and authorisation framework.

-Within our multi-tenant cloud agent, we have some key concepts: wallets (representing resources), entities (representing users), and authentication methods.
+Within our multi-tenant Cloud Agent, we have some key concepts: wallets (representing resources), entities (representing users), and authentication methods.
 These models are integrated into our current IAM implementation within the agent allowing a loose coupling of users and resources, as well as resource access.